 Recruitment is vital to establishing strong membership.
 Once you have a strong idea of what group you want to start on campus, recruiting and establishing interest begins.
 When forming the group, you are entitled to have two interest meetings before securing an advisor and you may begin advertising.
-Please read the Events and Advertising section located on page 6 before beginning any type of recruitment.
+Please read the Events and Advertising section located on page 8 before beginning any type of recruitment.

 Concord University strictly prohibits any form of hazing.
 "Hazing" refers to activity expected of someone joining a group (or to maintain full status in a group) that humiliates, degrades, or risks emotional and/or physical harm, regardless of the willingness of the person to participate.
-Any group caught performing any form of hazing will face University sanctions as outlined in Article V of the Concord University Student Handbook.
+Any group caught performing any form of hazing will face University sanctions as outlined in Article V of the Concord University Student Code of Conduct, which can be found in the Concord University Student Handbook.